t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

     python search/search_with_filtering.py
     ```

-For a complete list of the text fields you can apply the filters to, see the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter).
+For a complete list of the text fields you can apply filters to, see the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter).

 ## Filter by a numeric field: IN range